xlwings/xlwings-server/docs/dev_docker.md

    ```

 4. Open https://127.0.0.1:8000 in a browser.
 You should see `{"status": "ok"}`.
-5. Only if you are using the Office Scripts or Google Apps Script clients: set up [](tunneling.md).
+5. If you are using the Office Scripts or Google Apps Script clients: set up [](tunneling.md).
 If you are using the Office.js or VBA clients, you can skip this step.